akshayrkurup1992005-jpg/AI-Impact-on-Student-Performance/README.md

 **AI Impact on Student Performance** is a Data Analytics and Visualization project developed to analyze student academic performance and Artificial Intelligence (AI) usage patterns.

-The project uses **Microsoft Excel** for data understanding, data cleaning, validation, and initial analysis.
-The cleaned data is then used in **Microsoft Power BI** to create an interactive dashboard.
+The project uses **Microsoft Excel** for data understanding, data cleaning, data validation, and initial analysis.
+The cleaned dataset is then used in **Microsoft Power BI** to create an interactive dashboard.

-The main purpose of this project is to understand student performance and explore the relationship between academic performance and AI usage.
+The main purpose of this project is to understand student performance and explore different patterns related to AI usage among students.

 The analysis focuses on: